 Once you’ve found a solution that meets your needs, you’re ready to get started.
 These are the steps you’ll need to take to create an effective AI model and workflow:

 - Define your process: the first step to implementing AI in your business is to understand how it can help you perform better.
 Consider your business and how AI can help you, whether it’s with customer support or general business operations.

 - Gather your data: once you’ve decided on your use case, it’s time to gather and upload your data.
-This can be data you’ve gathered through business operations, or data you’ve acquired from elsewhere—such as an online dataset provider.
-Upload your data to the AI tool and ensure it’s labeled, whether this is before upload or manually following upload.
+This can be data you’ve gathered through business operations or data you’ve acquired from elsewhere—such as an online dataset provider.
+Upload your data to the AI tool and ensure it’s labeled, whether this is before upload or manually following the upload.
 The more labeled data you upload, the more accurate the AI model’s predictions will be.

 - Create your model: next up, you need to train your model using the data you’ve uploaded.
 This can take a couple of minutes, and the accuracy of your model depends on the quality of your data and labels.

 - Add human review: some tools enable you to improve the accuracy of AI predictions with human review.
 Human review is exactly what it sounds like—a human steps in to manually review a percentage of the model’s predictions and improve accuracy.